Azure/autorest.typescript/packages/typespec-test/test/anomalyDetector/generated/typespec-ts/README.md

 a set of time series.
 By using anomaly detector service, business customers can discover incidents and establish a logic flow for root cause analysis.

+**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**

 Key links:

 - [Package (NPM)](https://www.npmjs.com/package/@msinternal/ai-anomaly-detector)